Why do I feel anxious every Sunday night?

 "A successful Monday starts with smart planning on Friday."

-This small habit reduces uncertainty and gives you a sense of control, so Sunday doesn't feel like an overwhelming restart.
+This small habit reduces uncertainty and gives you a sense of control, so Sunday doesn’t feel like an overwhelming restart in offices or home environments across London and globally.

 2. Create a Sunday Wind-Down Routine

-Anxiety thrives on chaos, so having a structured Sunday evening routine can help signal to your brain that everything is under control.
+Anxiety thrives on chaos, so having a structured Sunday evening routine can help signal to your brain that everything is under control in London and worldwide.
 Try this -

 Set a 'No Work Zone' after a certain hour (e.g., 6 PM)